ardaakmanlar/Chess-Project/README.md

 **Note:** This project is no longer being developed.

 This was a small experimental chess project built using **C++** and the **SFML** graphics library.
-Development was discontinued after completing a few core gameplay features.

 ---